-- Lifelong anorgasmia.
-You've never had an orgasm.
+- Lifelong, if you've never had an orgasm

 When to see a doctor

-Talk to your doctor if you have questions about orgasm or concerns about your ability to reach orgasm.
+Talk to your health care provider if you have concerns about your sex life, especially if you're concerned about your ability to have an orgasm.

-Orgasm is a complex reaction to various physical, emotional and psychological factors.
-Difficulties in any of these areas can affect your ability to orgasm.
+Sexual arousal and orgasms are complex reactions to various physical, emotional, sensory and psychological factors.
+Difficulties in any of these areas can affect your ability to have an orgasm.